Yoshiaki Yatsu: All Japan Pro Wrestling (1984–1990)

-While Yatsu was training for his Olympic dream, Choshu left All Japan and returned to New Japan.
 Upon his return to professional wrestling, Yatsu decided not to join his tag team partner in New Japan, but to stay in All Japan.
 Afterwards, All Japan broke up the tag team of Genichiro Tenryu and Jumbo Tsuruta and made Tsuruta Yatsu's new tag team partner.
 The tag team, known as "The Olympics", would go on to win the World Tag Team Championship five times, the PWF World Tag Team Championship once and in 1987 the team also won the World's Strongest Tag Determination League.

+Yatsu left AJPW in July 1990.

+Super World of Sports (1990–1992)

+In September 1990, Yatsu joined the recently founded Super World of Sports (SWS) promotion.
+Upon his debut, he formed a tag team, "Dojo Geki", with Isao Takagi.
+In March 1991, at the "Wrestlefest in Tokyo Dome" event, Yatsu and Ishinriki defeated WWF wrestlers The Barbarian and Jimmy Snuka.
+The following month, at the "Wrestle Dream in Kobe" event, Yatsu unsuccessfully challenged WWF Champion Hulk Hogan.

+In May 1991, Yatsu formed a new tag tram with King Haku.
+In February 1992, they won a tournament to become the inaugural SWS Tag Team Champions.
+They held the titles until April 1992, when they lost to George Takano and Shunji Takano.
+Later that month, they defeated John Tenta and Typhoon to win the titles for a second time.
+SWS closed in June 1992, leaving Yatsu and Haku as the final tag team champions.

+Social Pro Wrestling Federation; retirement (1993–2003)

-In 1990 the team broke up when Yatsu jumped to Super World of Sports.
-In 1991, while working for the promotion, Yatsu unsuccessfully challenged Hulk Hogan for the WWF Championship.
-When Super World of Sports folded in 1992, Yatsu formed his own promotion Social Pro Wrestling Federation (SPWF), but would wrestle himself only semi-regularly.
-In 1994 he returned to New Japan to take part in the G1 Climax tournament.
+Following the closure of Super World of Sports, in 1993 Yatsu founded his own promotion, the Social Pro Wrestling Federation (SPWF).
+In additional to running the promotion, Yatsu also wrestled for it.

+In 1994, Yatsu returned to New Japan to take part in the G1 Climax tournament.

+Yatsu retired from wrestling in 2003, with the SPWF being taken over by Chojin Yusha G Valion.
+He later became the president of a transportation company.

+Late career (2010, 2015–present)

-In recent years, Yatsu has been the president of a transportation company.
-On November 30, 2010, he returned to the professional wrestling ring to wrestle his retirement match.
+On November 30, 2010, Yatsu returned to the professional wrestling ring to wrestle his retirement match.
 The match took place in front of 500 fans at Shinjuku Face in Tokyo, and saw Yatsu and Koji Ishinriki losing to Tatsumi Fujinami and Tiger Mask, when Yatsu submitted to Fujinami.

-In September 2015, Yatsu came out of retirement to team with his son Teriyaki Yatsu and began competing for smaller promotions.
+In September 2015, Yatsu came out of retirement once more to team with his son Teriyaki Yatsu and began competing for smaller promotions.
 In April 2019, he debuted for Dramatic Dream Team (DDT).

-In 2021, nearly 2 years since he had his right leg amputated he returned to the ring as part of the 15-person gauntlet battle royal match at CyberFight's CyberFight Festival 2021.
+In 2021, nearly two years since he had his right leg amputated he returned to the ring as part of the 15-person gauntlet battle royal match at CyberFight's CyberFight Festival 2021.
+A month later, he won his first championship in nearly three decades, the KO-D 8-Man Tag Team Championship with Akito, Hiroshi Yamato and Keigo Nakamura.